Hi friends, in this article I am describing the importance of slip in induction motor and hoping you will find it informative and useful.

 i.e. Slip speed = Ns – N

-The value of induction motor slip at full load varies from about 6% for small motors to about 2% for large motors.
+The value of slip in induction motor at full load varies from about 6% for small motors to about 2% for large motors.

 When the motor is loaded, greater torque is required to drive the load, therefore, slip increases and rotor speed decreases slightly.
 Thus induction motor slip adjusts itself to such a value so as to meet the required driving torque.

 At standstill N = 0 hence s = 1 whereas at N = Ns, s = 0 (imaginary condition).

 Where E2 = Induced EMF per phase at standstill.

 E2r = Rotor induced EMF per phase in running condition.

 At standstill s = 1 hence E2r = E2 whereas at N = Ns, s = 0, E2r = 0.

 Thus rotor induced EMF fluctuates between 0 and E2 for the rotor speeds between N = Ns and N = 0.